 Because lowering eye pressure is not enough, scientists have searched for many years to find treatments that will protect the optic nerve from damage.
 This is called “neuroprotection”.

-RPT is the first and only neuroprotective treatment for glaucoma.
-RPT is the first treatment to improve the health and function of the optic nerve, vision, and visual fields in glaucoma without lowering eye pressure.
-The improvements in optic nerve function and vision produced by RPT are very significant.
-Because these improvements are achieved by treating the retina, the results of RPT suggest that glaucoma may actually be a retinal problem, rather than an eye pressure problem.
+Recent studies indicate that SDM Vision Protection Therapy™ is neuroprotective in glaucoma.
+VPT™ is the first treatment to improve the health and function of the optic nerve, vision, and visual fields in glaucoma without lowering eye pressure.
+Because these improvements are achieved by treating the retina, the results of VPT™ suggest that glaucoma may actually be a retinal problem, rather than an simply an eye pressure problem.
 This represents a major breakthrough in both the treatment and understanding of glaucoma.
-By treating regularly to maintain the neuroprotective effects of RPT, RPT can safely reduce your risk of vision loss if you have glaucoma, even if your eye pressures are well controlled.
+By treating regularly to maintain the neuroprotective effects of RPT, it is hoped that VPT™ may safely reduce your risk of vision loss if you have glaucoma, even if your eye pressures are well controlled.

 Vision loss progression in glaucoma